IEEE REGION 8, RUSSIA SECTION CAS CHAPTER

-Please provide up to 5 keywords on the Article Title Page, which encapsulate the principal topics of the paper.
+Please provide about 5 keywords on the Article Title Page, which encapsulate the principal topics of the paper.

-All figures should be of high quality, legible and numbered consecutively with arabic numerals.
+All figures should be of high quality (300 dpi), legible and numbered consecutively with arabic numerals.
 All figures (charts, diagrams, line drawings, web pages/screenshots, and photographic images) should be submitted in electronic form preferably in color as separate files, that match the following parameters:

-References to other publications must be in Harvard style and carefully checked for completeness, accuracy and consistency.
+References to other publications must be in IEEE style and carefully checked for completeness, accuracy and consistency.